-Apatite is a rather soft phosphate mineral that comes in many different colours.
-A well appreciated variety of apatite is blue (similar to Paraiba tourmaline in colour) which is a heat-treated variety of apatite.
+Apatite is a rather soft phosphate mineral that comes in many different colors.
+A well appreciated variety of apatite is blue (similar to Paraiba tourmaline in color) which is a heat-treated variety of apatite.
 Apatite is commonly found in Brazil, Burma, Madagascar, Sri Lanka.
-Cat’s eye apatite in different colours can also be found in the trade.
+Cat’s eye apatite in different colors can also be found in the trade.

 Diaspore is an aluminium oxide hydroxide rarely found in gem-quality.
 Diaspore is known for its distinct colour change.
 Stones from mines in Southwestern Turkey are marketed as Zultanite or Csarite.

-Diopside is usually yellowish green to dark brown in colour that forms in metamorphic environments.
+Diopside is usually yellowish green to dark brown in color that forms in metamorphic environments.
 Chrome diopside (mostly from Russia) is a vivid green variety.
-Other colours are also possible and diopside may show nice star effects.
+Other colors are also possible and diopside may show nice star effects.

 Feldspars are the most abundant silicates minerals found in the earth’s crust.
 They are the main constituent of many different igneous, volcanic, metamorphic and sedimentary rocks.